-10

-INDICATOR N° 10

-Indicator Name

-Title of the indicator

-which will be used in Water obstruction in agriculture

-implementing water abstraction in agriculture

-regulation/guidance

-documents

-Related general

-objective(s)

-Identification of the Sustainable management of natural resources and climate action

-general objective(s) as

-defined in the CAP

-intervention logic

-Definition The indicator refers to the volume of water which is applied to soils for

-Concise definition of irrigation purposes.
-Data concern water abstraction from total surface and

-the concept, including ground water.

-if the indicator already

-exists, e.g. AEI, In addition, the information on the share of water abstraction in agriculture

-EUROSTAT indicator. (for irrigation purposes) as a percentage of the total gross (freshwater)

-If appropriate, include abstraction can also be used to complement the indicator.

-the

-methodology/formula Agriculture is a major user of water primarily for irrigation in order to

-for establishment of enhance the yield and quality of crops.
-It is therefore an essential driving

-the indicator force in the management of water use.

-The indicator already exists:

-- Agro-environmental indicator (AEI) 20: Water abstraction: Agricultural

-contribution (irrigation) to total freshwater abstraction (Eurostat)

-Unit of measurement m 3

-Unit used to record the

-value (e.g. ha, tonnes,

-€, %)

-Data source Two possible sources of data exists:

-Identification of

-existing data sources 1) Eurostat - Statistics on agricultural production methods in 2010

-(e.g. EUROSTAT estimations of the volume of water used for irrigation have been collected in

-identifying relevant the Survey on agricultural production method (SAPM).
-The Commission

-data set.
-FADN. proposal to maintain this information in the new System of Farm Surveys

-European post 2016 is under discussion.

-Environmental r

-Agency, etc.) 2) Eurostat via the Joint OECD/Eurostat Ouestionnaire.
-Section Inland

-Water: data on water abstraction by agriculture for irrigation purposes are

-provided voluntarily by MSs.

-References/location Location of the data:

-of the data

-Links (other 1) Eurostat - statistics on the Structure of agricultural holdings - Survey on

-references) to data Agricultural production methods (SAPM) 2010- Table Irrigation - number

-sources (e.g. in of farms, areas and equipment by size of irrigated area and NUTS 2 regions

-EUROSTAT specifying (ef_poirrig), data volume of water used for irrigation per year, m 3 .
+10 INDICATOR N° 10 Indicator Name Title of the indicator which will be used in Water abstraction in agriculture implementing Water abstraction in agriculture regulation/guidance documents Related general objective(s) Identification of the Sustainable management of natural resources and climate action general objective(s) as defined in the CAP intervention logic Definition The indicator refers to the volume of water which is applied to soils for Concise definition of irrigation purposes .
+Data concern water abstraction from total surface and the concept, including ground water. if the indicator already exists, e.g. AEI, In addition, the information on the share of water abstraction in agriculture EUROSTAT indicator. (for irrigation purposes) as a percentage of the total gross (freshwater) If appropriate, include abstraction can also be used to complement the indicator. the methodology/formula Agriculture is a major user of water primarily for irrigation in order to for establishment of enhance the yield and quality of crops.
+It is therefore an essential driving the indicator force in the management of water use.
+The indicator already exists: The indicator already exists: - Agro-environmental indicator (AEI) 20: Water abstraction: Agricultural contribution (irrigation) to total freshwater abstraction (Eurostat) Contribution (irrigation) to total freshwater abstraction (Eurostat) Unit of measurement m3 Unit used to record the value (e.g. ha, tonnes, € , %) . , Data source Two possible sources of data exists: Identification of existing data sources 1) Eurostat - Statistics on agricultural production methods: in 2010, (e.g. EUROSTAT estimations of the volume of water used for irrigation have been collected in identifying relevant the Survey on agricultural production method (SAPM).
+The Commission data set, FADN, proposal to maintain this information in the new System of Farm Surveys European post 2016 is under discussion.
+Environmental Agency, etc.) 2) Eurostat via the Joint OECD/Eurostat Questionnaire, Section Inland Water; data on water abstraction by agriculture for irrigation purposes are provided voluntarily by MSs.
+Defenences/leastion Location of the data: References/location of the data Location of the data: 1) Eurostat statistics on the Structure of agricultural haldings Survey Links (other 1) Eurostat - statistics on the Structure of agricultural holdings - Survey on references) to data Agricultural production methods (SAPM) 2010 - Table Irrigation - number sources (e.g. in of farms, areas and equipment by size of irrigated area and NUTS 2 regions (of poirrig) data volume of water used for irrigation per year m 3 EUROSTAT specifying (ef_poirrig), data volume of water used for irrigation per year, m 3 .